Bartlesville Radio » News » Officials Find Missing Barnsdall Girl

 Garrett Giles / Ty Loftis

 The Amber Alert for the missing child was canceled at 11:14 p.m.
-The juvenile has been located.
+The juvenile has been located at a neighbors home.

 ************ ORIGINAL STORY ************